aaditbaldha2002/Mining_Misconception_in_Mathematics/README.md

 ## License

 This project is provided for educational purposes.
-Please respect the competition rules and data license terms.
+Please respect the data license terms.

 ## Acknowledgments

 - Eedi, Vanderbilt University, and the Learning Agency Lab for providing the dataset
-- Kaggle for hosting the competition
+- Stevens institute of technology - course CS584 NLP for providing the platform for the project
 - The transformers and sentence-transformers libraries for providing pre-trained models